-The second method, applied for the verification of forecasts, employs the SAL metrics (Wernli et al., 2008), an object based verification score which allows to overcome the limitations of traditional scores for convection-permitting models, like the double-penalty problem (Rossa et al., 2008).
+The performance of each experiment described in the previous section is assessed in terms of QPF employing two methods.
+The first consists of comparing the area-average values of 3-hourly precipitation: average precipitation forecasted by the model over an area is compared against the average precipitation observed by raingauges (nearly 1500 stations) over the same area.
+In order to have comparable samples, precipitation forecasted by the model is first interpolated on station location (by selecting the value at the nearest grid point).
+The second method employs the SAL metrics (Wernli et al., 2008), an object based verification score which allows to overcome the limitations of traditional scores for convection-permitting models, like the double-penalty problem (Rossa et al., 2008).
 The detection of individual objects in the accumulated precipitation fields is achieved by considering continuous areas of grid points exceeding a selected threshold.
 Comparing objects from observed and forecast fields, SAL provides information about the structure S, the amplitude A and the location L errors of QPF.
 A perfect match between forecast and observations would lead to S = A = L = 0; the more values differ from 0, the greater the disagreement between model and observations.
-More in detail, a too sharp/flat (broad/small) structure of forecast precipitation compared to observations is associated to positive (negative) values of S; an overestimation (underestimation) of average rainfall over the domain is associated to positive (negative) values of S; a misplacement of precipitation nuclei leads to positive values of S. Note that S can range between 0 and 2, while S and S between -2 and 2.
+More in detail, a too sharp/flat (broad/small) structure of forecast precipitation compared to observations is associated to positive (negative) values of S; an overestimation (underestimation) of average rainfall over the domain is associated to positive (negative) values of A; a misplacement of precipitation nuclei leads to positive values of L. Note that L can range between 0 and 2, while S and A between -2 and 2.

-Observations employed to perform SAL consist in 3-hourly accumulated precipitation estimated from the Italian radar network (SRI) and corrected using rain-gauges data.
+Observations employed to perform SAL consist in 3-hourly accumulated precipitation estimated from the Italian radar network and corrected using rain-gauges data.
+The radar estimates are derived from the SRI product which is assimilated in each run with the LHN method, therefore they are not independent observations.
+Nevertheless, the assimilation takes place in all experiments, making possible the use of this product for the evaluation of their relative performances.
 The radar-raingauges adjustment, adapted for a radar composite, derives from the method described in Koinstinen and Puhakka (1981).
 The original method comprises two terms: a range dependency adjustment and a spatial varying adjustment.
 In our case, only the second term is taken into account due to the fact that, in overlapping areas of the composite, rainfall estimation is obtained combining data from different radars and, therefore, the original information on the range distance from the radar is lost.
 The correction is based on a weighted mean of the ratio between rain gauges and estimated radar rainfall amount calculated over the station locations.
 Weights are a function of the distance of the grid point from the station and of a filtering parameter calculated as the mean spacing between 5 observations.
 Then a smoothing factor is applied to the correction.